Vincent Illuzzi: Search and rescue

-On the evening of Jan 9 2012, Levi Duclos, 19 of New Haven, CT, was reported as an overdue hiker in Ripton.
+On the evening of January 9, 2012, Levi Duclos, 19 of New Haven, Connecticut, was reported as an overdue hiker in Ripton.
 Police initiated a ground search on the morning of Jan 10 during which Duclos was found dead.
-At that time, Sen. Illuzzi, proposed a study committee to address criticism of the Vermont State Police response to the missing hiker report.
-Iluzzi was quoted at the time as saying that “The [Vermont State Police] is still a relatively small police force,” Illuzzi added, “and we can’t expect them to respond to every rescue, and therein lies the problem.”
+Illuzzi proposed a study committee to address criticism of the Vermont State Police response to the missing hiker report.
+Iluzzi was quoted at the time as saying, "The [Vermont State Police] is still a relatively small police force...and we can’t expect them to respond to every rescue, and therein lies the problem."